bhnord/activities/README.md

 Don’t miss an all-new live event and evening celebrating A Beautiful Resistance from Boston Globe culture columnist Jeneé Osterheldt!
 <a href="https://www.mos.org/events/subspace/beautiful-resistance-live-summer-2025" target="_blank">info link</a>

+### BASTILLE DAY AT THE BEEHIVE

+**07/10 05:00PM - 07/11 12:30AM @ The Beehive Boston**
+Vive La Fête!
+Bastille Day at The Beehive — Thursday, July 10Get a head start on liberté and revelry—The Beehive (LA RUCHE) brings the spirit of Paris to the South End with a sultry Bastille Day celebration on Thursday, July 10.
+<a href="https://www.beehiveboston.com/bastilleday" target="_blank">info link</a>

 ### Downtown Boston Arts Market

 **07/10 11:00AM - 07/11 05:00PM @ Downtown Crossing**
 Operating in Downtown Crossing on Summer Street Plaza between Macy’s and Roche Bros.
 <a href="https://www.facebook.com/events/1476255992770517/1476255999437183" target="_blank">info link</a>

+### Jazz Fridays at The Fed

+**07/11 06:00PM - 07/11 09:00PM @ The Fed**
+The Fed at The Langham, Boston presents Jazz Fridays with Speechless Music!
+<a href="https://www.opentable.com/r/the-fed-at-the-langham-boston" target="_blank">info link</a>

 ### KARAOKE THURSDAY-SATURDAY @SIDEBAR BOSTON